Nostalgia – it’s delicate, but potent.

 Establishing the era with a subtle elegance that is rarely achieved, we are introduced to the protagonist of the period drama, who is sat alone at a booth in a smoke-filled restaurant, and it quickly becomes apparent that this is an age where everyone is selling something and nothing is quite as it seems.

 The first hour of the show is impeccably structured; we follow the duplicitous life of Don Draper, who works in the bustling city of Manhattan and lives in the suburban village of Ossining, but his heart resides elsewhere – and at this point, we’re not even sure that he knows where that is.

-It’s something of a day in the life crusade – where we’re dropped into someone else’s world and invited to draw our own conclusions from it – tracking the movements of apparent bachelor Don, as he romances Midge Daniels, a footloose art illustrator with a crew of bohemian pals.
+It’s something of a day in the life crusade – where we’re dropped into somebody else’s world and invited to draw our own conclusions from it – tracking the movements of (apparent bachelor) Don, as he romances Midge Daniels, a footloose art illustrator with a crew of bohemian pals.

 Later, the Dick Tracy-cut character joins Roger Sterling for a business meeting with department store heiress Rachel Mencken, who airs her grievances over the agency’s suggestions, which ultimately causes Don to storm out of the room, saying: “I won’t let a woman talk to me like this.”